Sumbawa Besar: Languages

 Indonesian is widely spoken in Sumbawa Besar, with some local languages such as Sumbawa.
 Several people can also speak Balinese.

 Transportation

 Public transportation in Sumbawa Besar may include bemo, dokar (a traditional horse-drawn vehicle), and becak.

 There is one airport, Sultan Muhammad Kaharuddin III Airport (formerly Bandar Udara Brangbiji), serving small flights to and from Mataram, Lombok.

-The harbour of Sumbawa Besar is of minor importance.
-However, Poto Tano (id), the most important harbour of Sumbawa, is 90 km to the west.
+Labuhan Sumbawa, the harbour of Sumbawa Besar is of minor importance (it had 14,878 inhabitants as at mid 2024, and is administratively a village in the adjoining Labuhan Badas District, west of the town district).
+However, Poto Tano (id), the most important harbour of Sumbawa, is 90 km to the west in West Sumbawa Regency; there is a ferry service from here (Labuhan Tano) to Labuhan Lombok across the Alas Strait.

 There is no railway on Sumbawa.